cliosight/Docs/README.md

 ## A relational database example ##

-## Performance and security considerations while dealing with large amounts of data ##
+## Speed and security considerations while dealing with large amounts of data ##